18F/health-tracking-course/collections/_courses/1/tech-and-product-management.md

 # {{ page.title }}

-*This lesson explores the highest priority dimension of the Outcomes and Orientation indicator of the health tracking rubric.*
+*This lesson explores the highest priority dimension of the State Capacity indicator of the health tracking rubric.*

 {% include rubric dimension="sc1.1" %}